coughingmouse/Korean-Romanization/README.md

 | sacunsug | sacunsuŋ | 사천성 |
 | manhwa | | 만화 |
 | il i sam sa o lyooq cil pal qoo sib | | 일 이 … 십 |
+______

+### FAQ

+* Why not ⟨k⟩/⟨g⟩ for ⟨ㄱ⟩?
+Were I to make a system that translated Korean to English, I would happily just use the revised romanization of korean (again, if using breves), and you should, too.
+But the purpose of writing systems including Korean ones is not to depict phones or phonemes but to convey granular meaning, or morphophonemes.

+* Why ⟨q⟩ for ⟨ㄱ⟩?
+⟨g⟩ was in use.

+* Why not ⟨k⟩ for ⟨ㄱ⟩, ⟨kh⟩ for ⟨ㅋ⟩, and ⟨kk⟩ for ⟨ㄲ⟩?
+Because we can reduce the number of double letters per phoneme.
+And also because it feels slightly more intuitive to use ⟨g⟩ for ⟨ㄱ⟩, since ⟨ㄱ⟩ is more often pronounced as /g/.

+* Why not ⟨k⟩ for ⟨ㄱ⟩, ⟨kh⟩ for ⟨ㅋ⟩, and ⟨g⟩ for ⟨ㄲ⟩?
+It would also be more intuitive for Chinese users.
+True, but it will be less intuitive for Korean users.
+What's the point, if Korean users don't understand?

+* Why ⟨g⟩, not ⟨ng⟩?
+Why ⟨c⟩, not ⟨ch⟩?
+There is no particular reason in Korean language to use multiple letters against the design requirement, and it doesn't feel too far-fetched.
+It also induces ⟨'⟩ to be used more often.

+* Why ⟨g⟩, not ⟨ŋ⟩?
+You can't type that with Qwerty.
+Likewise, ⟨?⟩ over ⟨ʔ⟩.
+This is important for more people than you might imagine.

+* Why are Old Korean letters here?
+Because they are used by some people, and this system is for (almost) everyone.

+* You have Hangul.
+Why are you doing this?
+Because you can't type it with Qwerty, nor on every barebone computing systems.